grscheller/pythonic-fp/README.md

 The PyPI `pythonic-fp` project has three purposes.
 The first is to claim the project name `pythonic-fp` on PyPI.
 The second purpose is to host the python package `pythonic_fp.gadgets`.
-The third to host the Sphinx based documentation for all the pythonic-fp namespace projects on GH-Pages.
+The third to host the Sphinx based documentation on GH-Pages for all the pythonic-fp namespace projects.

 The gadgets package is intended for **simple tools** with minimal dependencies that have multiple locations, or no good location, where